 In a general screening situation, a TST may be administered simultaneously with live vaccines, or should be deferred for 28 days after vaccination.
 The TST and measlescontaining vaccine can be administered at the same visit (this is the preferred option).
 Simultaneously administering the TST and measles-containing vaccine does not interfere with reading the TST result at 48-72 hours and ensures that the person has received measles vaccine.
 If the measles-containing vaccine has been administered recently, TST screening should be delayed for at least 4 weeks after vaccination.
 A delay in performing the TST removes the concern of any theoretical transient suppression of TST reactivity.
 Some providers choose to perform TST screening and then delay the vaccine until the patient returns to have the TST read.
-This option is the least favored because it delays receipt of the measles-containing vaccine.
+This option is the least favored because it delays receipt of the measles-containing vaccine and risks having neither the TST nor vaccination completed if the patient does not return.

 Because of similar concerns about smallpox vaccine and TST suppression, a TST should not be performed until 4 weeks after smallpox vaccination (8).
 No data exist regarding the potential degree of TST suppression that might be associated with other live, attenuated virus vaccines (e.g., varicella or yellow fever).
 However, in the absence of data, following guidelines for measles-containing vaccine when scheduling TST screening and administering other live, attenuated virus vaccines is prudent.
 If the opportunity to vaccinate might be missed, vaccination should not be delayed only because of these theoretical considerations.
+TST can be repeated 4 weeks after vaccination if it is negative and concern for TB infection persists.

-A test that is more specific for infection with Mycobacterium tuberculosis than TST, the interferon-gamma release assay (IGRA), was licensed in 2005.
-The IGRA requires only a single visit to complete and is less sensitive to the effects of previous BCG vaccination (9).
+Interferon gamma release assays (IGRAs), such as the QuantiFERON-TB Gold In-Tube test and the T-Spot TB test, are blood-test alternatives to the TST for detecting Mycobacterium tuberculosis infection.
+The IGRA requires only a single visit to complete and may be less effected by previous BCG vaccination (9).
 The same timing guidelines that apply to the interval between a live vaccine and TST apply to IGRA (i.e., 28 days between live vaccine and IGRA if they do not occur on the same day), because IGRA (like TST) might be suppressed through immunologic mechanisms.
-The potential for a previous TST to cause boosting of future TST results should be considered in adults who might have latent tuberculosis and have a negative initial TST (9).
-The 2-step test, in which the test is given twice in a short time frame, reduces the chance of these false negatives, which are important to identify among adults who may have had or plan to have repeat testing anyway-for example, healthcare personnel who are tested yearly (9).
-Because this test consists of 2 TSTs (or a TST followed by IGRA) separated by an interval of 1-3 weeks, there is a greater window of time during which live vaccine replication could suppress reactivity.
-If a live vaccine is administered, the first dose of a 2-step TST should be delayed for 4 weeks, and if additional doses of live vaccines are indicated thereafter, they should be delayed until the second TST (or the IGRA after an initial TST).
+The potential for a previous TST to cause boosting of future TST results should be considered in adults who have a negative initial TST (9).
+Two-step testing, in which TST is repeated in a short time frame (e.g., 1 to 3 weeks) after an initial negative TST, can illicit boosting and identify persons whose immune response may have waned with time since infection or BCG vaccination.
+For people undergoing serial screening for infection, for instance health care personnel who are tested yearly, differentiation of positive tests due boosting versus new infection is important (9).
+The 2-step test, in which the test is given twice in a short time frame, reduces the chance of these false negatives, which are important to identify among adults who may have had or plan to have repeat testing anyway-for example, health care personnel who are tested yearly (9).
+Because this test consists of 2 TSTs separated by an interval of 1-3 weeks, there is a greater window of time during which live vaccine replication could suppress reactivity.
+If a live vaccine is administered, the first dose of a 2-step TST should be delayed for 4 weeks, and if additional doses of live vaccines are indicated thereafter, they should be delayed until the second TST is measured.